A Time Clock That Works in the Bay

 Why Auto Repair Shops Rely on Time Clock Software

-There's a productivity payoff too.
-When every hour is logged digitally, you stop chasing time sheets, you spot which techs and which jobs run long, and payroll takes minutes instead of a Sunday afternoon.
+There's a productivity payoff, too.
+When every hour is logged digitally, you stop chasing time sheets, spot which techs and which jobs run long, and payroll takes minutes instead of a Sunday afternoon.
 See how the right setup turns hours into clean pay on our time tracking for mechanics page.

 Key Features Time Clock Software Should Have